isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

   actuator models.
 * :attr:`~sim.converters.UrdfConverterCfg.default_drive_damping` - The drive damping for the joints.
   Similar to the stiffness, we recommend this to always be ``0.0``.

+Note that when instanceable option is selected, the importer will create two USD files: one for all the mesh data and one for all the non-mesh data (e.g. joints, rigid bodies, etc.).
+The prims in the mesh data file are referenced in the non-mesh data file.
+This allows the mesh data (which is often bulky) to be loaded into memory only once and used multiple times in a scene.

 Example Usage
 ~~~~~~~~~~~~~